-Citi Double Cash is a Mastercard.
-This means that you can you the card virtually everywhere in the world that accepts credit cards.
-Mastercard is accepted in over 200 countries and territories, and by millions of retailers.
+The Citi Double Cash Card is a Mastercard.
+This means that you can use the card virtually everywhere in the world that accepts credit cards.
+Mastercard is accepted in over 210 countries and territories, and by millions of retailers.

-But wide acceptance isn’t the only good thing about Citi Double Cash being a Mastercard.
-You’ll also get a range of benefits.
-They include:
+But wide acceptance isn’t the only good thing about the Citi Double Cash Card.
+You’ll also get a range of features, including:

 Discover is neither a Visa nor a Mastercard.
 It’s more like an American Express card, but they’re not exactly the same, either.
 Discover is similar to Visa, Mastercard and American Express in the sense that all four are card networks.
 Each helps process payments for the cards on its network, determines where those cards can be used, and provides extra … read full answerbenefits such as rental car insurance.
 However, Discover is different from Visa and Mastercard in that most credit cards on the Discover network are issued by Discover.
 Visa and Mastercard aren’t issuers, so cards on their networks come from lots of different banks and credit unions.
 Amex, like Discover, is both a card issuer and a card network.